Mountain Province

 Besao-Anapucao Trails and Applai Culture

-The Besao area is a quiet highland zone west of Sagada, known for its Applai community and forest-lined footpaths.
-The Anapucao Trail offers day hikes through pine groves, stone-walled terraces, and old ritual sites, far removed from tourist circuits.
+The Besao area, west of Sagada, is known for its Applai community and forest trails.
+The Anapucao Trail leads through pine groves, stone terraces, and ritual sites far from tourist circuits.

 Culture and Indigenous Traditions